-Ten minutes drive from downtown Boston, located in the beautiful Fresh Pond of Cambridge, Olympia Fencing Center is opening its doors, every summer, to all fencing aficionados.
+Ten minutes drive from downtown Boston, located in the beautiful Fresh Pond of Cambridge, Olympia Fencing Center offers seasonal camps, during all public schools vacations.

-Every child brings home a t shirt and lots of fun memories.
+Every child brings home a camp T shirt and lots of great memories!

 What to bring: